1.1 As You read these Terms, please note that the following phrases shall have the following meanings:

 (b) in the case of delay, within 21 Days from when the Baggage has been made available to You.

-19.1.1 Passengers are reminded that in accordance with applicable local and foreign laws, the captain is in command of the aircraft and every person on board shall obey his or her lawful commands.
+18.1.1 Passengers are reminded that in accordance with Applicable Law, the captain is in command of the aircraft and every person on board shall obey his or her lawful commands.
 All Our captains are given authority to direct Passengers who misbehave, are disruptive, or otherwise cause problems to resolve the issues as best they can in all the circumstances.
 This may include the use of physical restraint and, where possible, removal from the Flight of such persons.

-(a) endanger the aircraft or any person or property on board or at the airport; or
+(a) endanger the aircraft or any person or property on board or at the airport; and/or

-(b) obstruct the crew or Airport Staff in the performance of their duties; or
+(b) obstruct the crew or Airport Staff in the performance of their duties; and/or

-(c) fail to comply with any instruction of the crew or Airport Staff; or
+(c) fail to comply with any instruction of the crew or Airport Staff; and/or

-(d) use any threatening, abusive or insulting words towards the crew or Airport Staff or behave in any of these ways towards the crew or Airport Staff; or
+(d) use any threatening, abusive or insulting words towards the crew or Airport Staff or behave in any of these ways towards the crew or Airport Staff; and/or

 (e) behave in a disorderly, unpredictable, unsafe or aggressive manner or in a manner to which another Passenger may reasonably object,